osa1/lexgen/README.md

-# lexer_gen: A fully-featured lexer generator, implemented as a proc macro
+# lexgen: A fully-featured lexer generator, implemented as a proc macro

 Here's a simple lexer definition for lexing identifiers: